Octiv Digital

 How Is Real Estate SEO Different from Other Industries?

-One of the key components of SEO is providing search engines with unique content.
+One key component of SEO is providing search engines with unique content.
 Whether you operate a blog and publish original posts or you manage an e-commerce store with thousands of product pages, unique copy is a must.
-However, in the world of real estate, property detail pages will inevitably contain duplicate content.
+However, property detail pages in real estate will inevitably contain duplicate content.

 How Does Duplicate Content Persist In Real Estate Content?